nikku/didi/README.md

   'power': ['value', 1184] // probably Bugatti Veyron };

-// the injector is created using a set of modules const injector = new Injector([ carModule
+// you create the injector with a set of modules const injector = new Injector([ carModule
 ]);